libretro/libretro-uae/README.md

 Linux tip:
 - Leave the ending slash to the path to make sure UAE sees it as a directory.

-You can then load your .uae file via "Load Content".

-Note that for most HDF files, the model has to be set to A1200 in Quickmenu->Options.
-This requires a restart to take effect.

-If you are using RDB HDF files, please use 0,0,0,0 instead of geometry numbers like 32,1,2,512.
+If you are using RDB HDF files, please use `0,0,0,0` instead of geometry numbers like `32,1,2,512`.
 The geometry will then be read from the file.
 This only works for RDB HDF files.

 ## Latest features
 - Full framerate double line interlace backport (sonninnos)